 In addition to being a traditional actor, Ed has lent his voice talents to several animated productions:

 Little known fact...
-Ed played college football (US football) at Youngstown State and at Ohio University.
-He was drafted by the Pittsburgh Steelers in 1969 to play defensive lineman but was cut during the training camp.
-This little fact was worked into the script of Married... with Children, with Al reliving his glory years as a champion high school football star and even saw Terry Bradshaw, Hall of Fame quarterback for the Steelers making several appearances on the show.
+Ed played college football (American Football) at Youngstown State and at Ohio University.
+He was drafted by the National Football League's Pittsburgh Steelers in 1969 to play defensive lineman but was cut during the training camp.
+This little fact was worked into the script of Married... with Children, with Al reliving his glory years as a champion high school football star and even saw Terry Bradshaw, Hall of Fame quarterback for the Steelers, making several appearances on the show.
 Another little-known fact: he holds a black belt in Brazilian Jiu-Jitsu, is good friends with the Gracie family, and is highly regarded in the martial arts community.